-Fiddle leaf fig trees require pruning, pests and diseases control, and repotting.
+Fiddle leaf fig trees require pruning, pests, diseases control, and repotting.
 All these practices must be carried out at the appropriate time.

-Light is essential for the growth of every green plant, and the fiddle leaf fig tree is not exceptional.
+Light is essential for the growth of every green plant, and the fiddle leaf fig tree is not an exception.
 In fact, this particular plant requires a lot of light.